 ..on the reverse side is also printed a two-color lithograph of a man who appears to be a woodcutter (because the object he carries in his right hand seems more like a tool than a weapon!)

-It’s also possible (though less likely) that they were offered only through certain Cybis retailers.
+It’s also possible that these prints were offered only through certain Cybis retailers.
 If they were gallery exclusives, that would also account for these being omitted from all of the 1970s and 1980s Cybis catalogs.
-It’s also highly unlikely that Cybis would have released two series of lithographs during the same year; the Folio One appeared in 1970, as a limited edition series of 1000.
+It’s also highly unlikely that Cybis would have released two series of lithographs during the same year; the Folio One appeared in 1970, as a limited-edition series of 1000.
 Logic suggests that the studio would have waited to see how well (or poorly) that series was received by collectors.
-If the Folio’s performance ended up being disappointing, it would make sense to shelve the “Polish Portraits” series, and Marylin Chorlton’s death in 1977 probably ended any thoughts of resurrecting it.
+If the Folio’s performance ended up being disappointing, it would make sense to shelve this print series, and Marylin Chorlton’s death in 1977 probably ended any thoughts of resurrecting it.

-If anyone has additional examples of these lithographs and would like to share images of them for this post, there is a direct-contact form on the About the Cybis Archive page.
-It would be very interesting to see how many of these there were!
+If anyone has additional examples of these lithographs and would like to share images of them for this post, there is a contact form at the link below.
+In the meanwhile, if any lithographs or matching original drawings do turn up on the internet, they will be added here.